 Nekrasova ironises the conspiracists, too.
 “I'm not like normal people… I'm obsessed with political struggle,” The Girl explains after a drug-fuelled sex scene.
 Across a number of disturbing sequences, The Scary of Sixty-First draws a direct link between sexual pleasure and events like the Epstein suicide.
 Images from tabloid journalism and the corners of the Epstein conspiracy are not-so-subtly replicated, while cinematographer Hunter Zimney explores New York’s architecture as a conduit for power and desire.

 For all that the film fools around with aesthetic references – the soft-focus pinks and purples evoke the Italian “giallo” films of the 70s – Nekrasova taps into an essential idea: Jeffrey Epstein is a new horror that now haunts our cultural memory.
 His link to demonic cults and other invisible powers that very nearly came into view has made him a new kind of villain – one that lives on through news, media, and memes.
 While the public locations of Epstein's life and crimes are as easy to access as this film shows them to be, The Scary of Sixty-First suggests we're all trapped by our proximity to images of terror.

 The Scary of Sixty-First was screened as part of the Berlin International Film Festival 2021.
-A UK release date is yet to be announced.Where to watch
+It is available to stream on Shudder from 3 March.Where to watch